AndreyKovaleu/Marvel_information_portal/README.md

 - HTML
 - SCSS
-- React js
+- React
 - Webpack

 ## About me

-__Привет меня зовут Андрей. Я начинающий Frontend developer из Беларуси. Занимаюсь разработкай сайтов и веб-приложений, их адаптацией. В мои профессиональные компетенции входят знание по:__
+__Hi, My name is Andrey.
+I am a beginner Frontend developer from Belarus.
+I am engaged in the development of websites and web applications, their adaptation.
+My professional skills include knowledge of:__

  - HTML
  - CSS
  - JavaScript
- - React js
+ - React
  - jQuery
  - ООП
  - JSON